 A fixed price award is provided to the University of Houston by an external funding agency when a fair price for the anticipated work is determined at the proposal stage.
 Costs are pre-determined based on a fixed fee per unit of service or product.
-The total award is not subject to any upward or downward adjustment of funds based on actual cost.
+The total award is not subject to any upward or downward adjustment of funds based on actual costs.
 There is no stipulation or expectation that excess funds be returned to the funding agency.

-- Only the portion of funds that would have been available to pay for direct costs at the current indirect costs rate may be transferred to the residual funds cost center.
-The portion of the remaining balance that is attributable to indirect costs will be transferred to a DOR cost center and maintained for the VC/VP for Research and Technology Transfer.
+- Only the portion of funds that would have been available to pay for direct costs at the current indirect costs rate may be transferred to the residual fund’s cost center.
+The portion of the remaining balance, that is attributable to indirect costs, will be transferred to a DOR cost center and maintained for the VC/VP for Research and Technology Transfer.

 - The funds transferred to the residual cost center are no longer subject to the terms and conditions of the original award(s).
 The MAPP policies that apply to the use of local funds also govern the use of residual funds.

 - Residual fund’s cost centers will be extended as long as a balance remains available in the cost center.

 - In the event the PI leaves the university, the remaining balance reverts to the institution and not the department or college.